Did 30k people recover from COVID-19 after eating “Bhabhi Ji Ke Papad” asks Raut

 Chaturvedi wanted to speak with her face mask off.
 However, on insistence of Deputy Chairman Harivansh, she put it back and participated in the discussion.

-Praful Patel of the NCP, which is in a coalition government with the Shiva Sena and the Congress in Maharashtra, voiced concern over the rising number of COVID-19 cases in the country and called for a joint effort to deal with the pandemic.
+Praful Patel of the NCP, which is in a coalition government with the Shiv Sena and the Congress in Maharashtra, voiced concern over the rising number of COVID-19 cases in the country and called for a joint effort to deal with the pandemic.

 He said all states have been following the central guidelines on lockdown as well as the unlocking process.